jameshughes89/cs2XX-ComputerArchitecture/site/labs/comparisons/comparisons.rst

 Specifying Operators
 ====================

 #.
-Create a circuit that can perform a specific comparison of an 8 bit signed integer based on some input pattern
+Create a circuit that can perform a specific comparison based on some input pattern

     * This circuit must take 8 inputs representing the 8 bit signed integer
     * This circuit must also take 3 additional inputs specifying the comparison to perform